How to Stop Spam Calls and Robocalls to Enjoy a Peaceful Life

 Arsalan Rathore

 In this day and age, it is nearly impossible to avoid robocalls and spam calls.
-Although Government and mobile companies are taking measures against this nuisance, the results are not much effective.
+Although the Government and mobile companies are taking measures against this nuisance, the results could be more effective.
 For instance, the Federal Communications Commission has attempted to crack down on these calls.
 Also, federal and state lawmakers have passed laws to address the issue.

 Additionally, there are individual steps you can take as a mobile phone user since both iOS and Android phones have native tools to block specific numbers.
 Meanwhile, Mobile phone companies also provide their customers with blocking options.

-Despite so many efforts, statistics say the United States is still struggling with the issue.
+Despite many efforts, statistics say the United States still needs to work on the issue.
 A whopping 50 billion robocalls are said to have been made in the U.S. in 2021.
 In addition to being an annoyance, receiving a barrage of spam calls is also potentially dangerous, with an estimated $19.7 billion lost to phone scams in 2020.

-There are anti-robocall legislations in the U.S., and mobile companies provide facilities to deal with spam calls. .
-In spite of this, there are measures you can take to avoid falling victim to a phone scam.
-For example, suppose you want to avoid getting unwanted calls and secure your personal information.
-In that case, the current article gives tips to help you do so.
-However, first, we will discuss what actually are these spam calls.
+There are anti-robocall legislations in the U.S., and mobile companies provide facilities to deal with spam calls.
+Despite this, there are measures you can take to avoid falling victim to a phone scam.
+For example, you want to avoid getting unwanted calls and secure personal information, and that’s possible if you use a spam call blocker.
+The current article gives tips to help you do so.
+In this guide, we will discuss these spam calls and how you can stop unwanted calls on cell phones, and what are the best call block app options available.

 What are spam calls, and where do they come from?